otoolep/questdb.io/website/blog/2020-04-02-introducing-simd-aggregations.md

 ![alt-text](assets/bench-kdb-8850h.png)
 ![alt-text](assets/bench-kdb-3900x.png)

 The synthetic test above does not generate NULL values.
-What is interestin that as soon as data contains NULL values KDB+ sum() performance drops while QuestDB sum() does not.
-All other aggregate function in both KDB+ and QuestDB are unaffected.
+What it is interesting is that as soon as data contains NULL values KDB+ sum() performance drops while QuestDB sum() does not.
+All other aggregate functions in both KDB+ and QuestDB are unaffected.

 |Test	|Query (kdb+ 4.0)	|Query (QuestDB 4.2)|
 |---|---|---|